trungvdhp/mpsnet/privacy.md

-**Privacy Policy**
+# Privacy Policy

 TonyAI built the PalmID app as a Free app.
 This app is provided by TonyAI at no cost and is intended for use as is.

-This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my app.
+This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information.

-**Information Collection and Use**
+## Information Collection and Use

 This app needs to use the Camera on your smartphone to take a photo of your hand and then identify your ID based on palm-vein.

 The information that I request will be retained on your device and is not collected by me in any way.

-**Changes to This Privacy Policy**
+## Changes to This Privacy Policy**

 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.